AbdelrahmanElsheikh965/Bashbase/README.md

 Todo:
 1. How to deploy such a CLI app in a regular HTML page online.
-2. Make GUI for this simple DBMS
+2. Make GUI for this simple DBMS.
+3. Try to run REAL SQL commands in this app.